Lowe, Pham homer as Rays defeat Angels

 Pham hit his 10th home run of the season in the fifth inning to break a 3-3 tie.

-Trout, Brian Goodwin and Shohei Ohtani had two hits each, and David Fletcher drove in two runs for Los Angeles, which has lost its past seven attempts at getting back to .500.
+Trout, Brian Goodwin and Shohei Ohtani had two hits each, and David Fletcher drove in two runs for Los Angeles, which has lost its past seven attempts at getting back to .500, going back to mid-April.

 Angels rookie right-hander Griffin Canning (2-3) went six innings, allowing four runs and six hits.
 He struck out seven and didn't walk a batter for the second straight start.